joshgerdes/jekyll-uno/_posts/2023-05-17-Demystifying-Azure-Policy-Inheritance-Understanding-the-Hierarchy-of-Control.md

 ##### **Review**

 So lets review, originally you might think that like Group Policy – the last policy wins – this is not always the case, when conflicting policies are assigned at different levels, the policy at the highest level in the hierarchy takes precedence over policies at lower levels.
 When preforming a Modify or Create on a resource – the Azure resource provider checks with the Azure Policy engine..
+When deciding what policy to take the Azure Policy engine, will analyze all policies together (like the above scenarius, where both deployment to UK South and Australia East were in effect - however the most restrictive won).

 There are, however, various effects which are analysed first.